Bike hire at our Windermere Canoe Kayak Boathouse in Bowness-on-Windermere.

 - We also have children's seats available to fit our bikes (these are NOT available on Electric bikes.
 The bracket will only fit on 17"/M, 19"/L and 21"/XL mountain bikes).

-- Hire is always best booked in advance online to ensure you can ride on the day you want to, but we will also be happy to get you out on a bike should you just turn up, as long as we have the capacity to meet your needs.
+Hire is always best booked in advance online to ensure you can ride on the day you want to.
+We will also be happy to get you out on a bike should you just turn up, as long as we have them available.

 Click HERE to book from our Bowness boathouse.

-WHY RIDE FROM HERE - Bowness-on-Windermere is a great starting point for those wishing to avoid busy roads, we are right next the Windermere Ferry, so a short crossing puts you on the scenic western shore, where you can use bridleways and quiet lanes to get around.
+Bowness-on-Windermere is a great starting point for those wishing to avoid busy roads as we are right next the Windermere Ferry.
+A short crossing puts you on the scenic western shore, where you can use bridleways and quiet lanes to get around.
 This makes it a particularly great spot for families to start out from.

 - You could carry follow the Beatrix Potter Trail to Hawkshead via quiet lanes, then down past Esthwaite Water to Hilltop, before looping back to the ferry.
 This is suitable as a family ride with a trailer or a child seat, and also suitable for experienced and willing young riders.